nielsmaerten/ynab-buddy/CONTRIBUTING.md

 3. Open a terminal/command prompt in the project root folder and run `yarn` to install the project dependencies.

 Once the setup is complete, you're ready to start contributing to ynab-buddy!

+## Hooks

+Hooks allow you to customize the behavior of ynab-buddy by adding your own code.
+Check out the [hooks.js](./assets/config/hooks.js) file for more details.

 ---